marxseny/Manga-Updates-Unread-Counter/README.md

 # Manga Updates Unread Chapters Counter
-This is  a simple unpacked chrome extension that counts how many unread chapters you have on your Reading List.
+This is  a simple unpacked chrome extension that counts how many unread chapters you have on your Reading List on MangaUpdates.com

 ## Description
 This extension simply changes the HTML of the Reading list page of your https://www.mangaupdates.com/mylist.html page.